 “Really?
 Gosh.”
 I feigned surprise and jogged away.
 “I’m sure your people can talk this over with my people, once you let them in.”

 Alphonse jogged after me.
 His spurs clattered every step.
 “I’d rather talk to you directly.
 I want to propose a deal.”

 “Let’s call it…” Alphonse laughed.
 “Charity!
 If Champ wins, you’ll make a donation within your price-range and we’ll call it even.”

 I tried running faster to leave him behind, but while I followed the trail around back-to-back switchbacks, Alphonse cut corners to keep up.
 “A donation?
 To who?
 How much?”

 “Nothing you can’t afford, and for a noble cause.
 You might know that the Bronsons have significant holdings with wings of the medical industry.”

 “Horse medicine, or human?”

-“Horse and human!
+“Both!
 If you lose, I’d just ask you to provide a sample for the labs.
 I’m sure they could learn from your impressive physique.”

 “What do you want?
 Like, a spit sample?
 Blood?”